- On 4th August 2019

 Despite enjoying great experiences in many of the world’s cities, nowhere quite cut it.
 Nowhere else had the magic combination of safety, efficiency, people, food, energy and things to do that exists right here in Tokyo, the World’s Greatest Metropolis.

 And that, my friends, is why I live here!
 Baseball, ramen, tonkatsu, whisky, beer, nihonshu, anime, art, architecture, sumo, temples, shrines, karaoke, otaku culture, smart toilets – these are few of my favourite things.

 Through Maction Planet, I do something I really love: sharing my joy for the greatest city on Earth with people who are eager to soak up all its goodness.
 Our guests not only get to enjoy unique, mind-blowing experiences but 13 years on, my relationship with the city also continues to deepen and grow.
 Being headhunted this year to star in a new NHK World TV series, Triangle Thrillers, has been emblematic of this.

-Every day is a great work day and, as our guests attest, this tried-and-true passion for Tokyo and Japan shines through in every tour we give.
-I couldn’t feel more lucky.
+Every day is a great workday and, as our guests attest, this tried-and-true passion for Tokyo and Japan shines through in every tour we give.
+I couldn’t feel luckier.

 We’ve reached the point where the majority of our guests are coming to us via word-of-mouth.
 This means that there is now a true Maction Planet family around the world.
 I am truly humbled that so many people have joined us on this journey.
 To this special family, I want to say “Domo arigato gozaimasu”.
 Without you, there would be no Maction Planet.

 Our featured photo comes courtesy of Maction Planet Tour Guest Johanna Birch, of Johanna Birch Photography.
-Check our her website and drop her a line at firstname.lastname@example.org for all our London Photography needs!
+Check out her website and drop her a line at email@example.com for all your London Photography needs!